 - enabling external services (such as payment and banking services);

-- verifying and authenticating your purchase, initially and then during your period of use of the Services, or where you may have changed details of the computer you are using with the Services;
+- verifying and authenticating your purchase, initially and then periodically during your use of the Services, or where you may have changed details of the computer you are using to access the Services;

 - providing installation key codes, access codes or other related access details;

 - managing our business relationship;